The 20 Best Infantile Neutropenia Doctors Near Me in Florida, US

 English

 Dr. Metts specializes in pediatric hematology/oncology in the Johns Hopkins All Children's Cancer & Blood Disorders Institute.
 He sees patients on our main campus in St. Petersburg and at the Johns Hopkins All Children’s Outpatient Care Center in Tampa.
 He joined the hospital in 2016.
 He received his medical degree from the University of South Carolina School of Medicine and completed an internship and residency in pediatrics at Johns Hopkins All Children’s Hospital through the University of South Florida Morsani School of Medicine.
 Dr. Metts then trained at Emory University School of Medicine as a pediatric hematology/oncology fellow.
 His clinical interests include sarcomas, rare solid tumors, and Phase 1 and Phase 2 trials for pediatric solid tumors.
 Dr. Metts is rated as an Experienced provider by MediFind in the treatment of Infantile Neutropenia.
-His top areas of expertise are Osteosarcoma, Ewing Sarcoma, Rhabdomyosarcoma, and Adult Soft Tissue Sarcoma.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Osteosarcoma, Ewing Sarcoma, Rhabdomyosarcoma, and Adult Soft Tissue Sarcoma.
+Dr. Metts is board certified in American Board Of Pediatrics.

 Advanced in Infantile Neutropenia